 For many foreign nationals, the easiest way to immigrate into the United States is through sponsorship by a family member.
 While the number of visas issued for certain family members is limited each fiscal year, no limitations exist for immediate relatives.

 It is important for any person applying for a family-based green card or visa to make sure that all of their immigration paperwork is properly completed in order to minimize possible delays or other issues.
 An experienced lawyer can help you navigate the complex immigration process.
 Are you seeking a family-based immigration visa or green card in Southeast Texas?
-We can also help spouses, fiancés and children with visas.
+We can help spouses, fiancés, parents and children with visas.
 We can even assist you in the waiver process if you make a mistake that makes you ineligible for readmission into the United States after you have left.
 You should make sure that you contact The Gonzalez Law Group for capable assistance throughout the entire process.
 Call (832) 530-4070 today to have our attorneys review your case and help you understand all of your legal options during a free initial consultation.

 Harris County Family-Based Immigration Information Center